-- Use social proof by highlighting what customers have to say about your brand.
+- Use social proof merchandising tools to highlight what customers have to say about your brand.

 When we step into a physical store, we usually expect assistance from the store operators.
 They might recommend products according to our needs and what they think suits our needs the best.

 Ecommerce stores need to do that too so that customers don't have much difficulty finding what they need.
 Your website needs to recommend products and create several product clusters to avoid losing customers due to a sea of non-required products.

 - Regularly update your new, trending, featured, and seasonal products.

 - Use customers' past purchase history and search history to recommend products.
 You can also personalize the search bar based on customers' previous product interests from search results.

 - If a customer is about to purchase a dress, recommend complementary products and products usually bought together.
 This way, you can cross-sell and up-sell with ease.

 - Simplify the process of product discovery as much as possible.
 Use filters of colors, size, price.
 Product comparisons can also help customers compare products based on features.